Get

 Image Credit: Oleksandr Volchanskyi, Shutterstock

-Bi-colored cats have predominantly white coats with patches of a different color, including tabby or black, on their bodies.
+Bi-colored cats have white coats with patches of a different color, including tabby or black, on their bodies, with a varying amount of white.
 This is due to their white-spotting gene.
-Bi-colored cats can also be called harlequins (random spots and a colored tail), magpies (random spots), saddle (a colored saddle patch on their back), and capped.
+Bi-colored cats can also be called harlequins (random spots and a colored tail), magpies (random patches), saddle (a colored saddle patch on their back), and capped, while these patterns are not necessarily recognized in all breeds.

 4. Pointed